AniruthAnanth/LightweightTransferMatrixMethod/README.md

-# A Lightweight Transfer Matrix Method in Python
+# A Lightweight Transfer Matrix Method
-A small Python library for calculating reflectance and transmittance data for 1 dimensional multilayer media.
+A small library for calculating reflectance and transmittance data for 1 dimensional multilayer media.

 ## Example usage
 ```py